describo/describo.github.io/src/terms-and-conditions.md

     analyze that data to improve their ability to detect and enforce Acceptable Use Policy violations, including training models for use by their trust and safety teams.

-2. When using the assistant, provided that you meet the requirements of these terms and conditions, the prompts that you provide (ie your queries) and the outputs received remain solely your property.
-All right, title and interest to the prompts and the outputs is transferred from our service provider directly to you.
-Further - you:

-    -   acknowledge that the outputs may not always be accurate even if they appear to be;
-    -   acknowledge that it is your responsibility to confirm the accuracy of the outputs from the assistant;
-    -   acknowledge that the outputs may not reflect correct, current or complete information;
-    -   acknowledge that any outputs do not represent the views of the operators of the describo cloud or its service providers.

-3. To use the describo cloud capabilities (text extraction, named entity recognition and assistant)
+2. To use the describo cloud capabilities (text extraction, named entity recognition and assistant)
     you:

     -   must subscribe to the service with a valid, work or personal email address that must be